How Momentive securely manages customer data

 Our SOC 2 Type 2 certification applies to the SurveyMonkey and GetFeedback platforms.

 What SOC 2 Type 2 certification means for customers

-- Security refers to how the service organization protects system resources against unauthorized access.
+- Security refers to how the service organisation protects system resources against unauthorised access.

-- Availability demonstrates how the service organization ensures system or service availability as stipulated by a contract or service-level agreement.
+- Availability demonstrates how the service organisation ensures system or service availability as stipulated by a contract or service-level agreement.

-- Confidentiality ensures that data is restricted to a specific set of persons or organizations and encrypted to protect the data during transmission.
+- Confidentiality ensures that data is restricted to a specific set of persons or organisations and encrypted to protect the data during transmission.

 How Momentive manages data security